Perseverance (rover): Science objectives

-In the first science campaign Perseverance performs an arching drive southward from its landing site to the Séítah unit to perform a "toe dip" into the unit to collect remote-sensing measurements of geologic targets.
-After that it will return to the Crater Floor Fractured Rough to collect the first core sample there.
-Passing by the Octavia E. Butler landing site concludes the first science campaign.
+In the first science campaign, dubbed "Crater Floor", Perseverance performed an arching drive southward from its landing site to the Séítah unit to perform a "toe dip" into the unit to collect remote-sensing measurements of geologic targets.
+After that it returned to the Crater Floor Fractured Rough to collect the first core sample there.
+Passing by the Octavia E. Butler landing site concluded the first science campaign.

-The second campaign will include several months of travel towards the "Three Forks" where Perseverance can access geologic locations at the base of the ancient delta of Neretva river, as well as ascend the delta by driving up a valley wall to the northwest.
+The second campaign, "Fan Front", included several months of travel towards the "Three Forks" where Perseverance accessed geologic locations at the base of the ancient delta of Neretva river, as well as ascending the delta by driving up a valley wall to the northwest.